seancorfield/clj-new/README.md

 Previous sections have revealed that it is possible to pass arguments to templates.
 For example:

 ```
-clj -A:new custom-template project-name arg1 arg2 arg3
+clj -A:new -M:new custom-template project-name arg1 arg2 arg3
 ```

 These arguments are accessible in the `custom-template` function as a second argument.